 2014 research finding

 Pregnant women who often eat organic vegetables have a lower risk of pre-eclampsia than women who rarely or never do.
-This is shown in an article using data from the Norwegian Mother and Child Cohort Study (MoBa) published in the British Medical Journal Open.
+This is shown in a 2014 article using data from the Norwegian Mother and Child Cohort Study (MoBa) published in the British Medical Journal Open.